skinjester/remote-vision/docs/spirit animal notes.md

 P1 Implement Program Bank system
 P1 Prev/Next Program Bank
-P1 Pause Seqeuncer - for demoing or live exploration through  layers or featuremap without the program change interrupting P1 Exporting images
+P1 Pause Seqeuncer - for demoing or live exploration through  layers or featuremap without the program change interrupting
+	- can create a dedicated bacnk for a program(s) that support this behavior
+	-
+P1 Exporting images
 	- every octave?
 	- every new cycle?